RobDickinson/supertanker/README.md

 exit
 ```

-⚠️ For changes requiring root permissions, use the [CONTRIBUTING](CONTRIBUTING.md) guide to roll your own build.
+⚠️ For changes requiring root permissions, follow the [CONTRIBUTING](CONTRIBUTING.md) guide to connect as root or roll your own build.

 ## Stopping Supertanker